hackbg/fadroma/ops/Model.ts.md

 # Data model of Fadroma Ops

-As of 2021-10-10 there are 22 types/interfaces
-exported from this module.
-This is way too many, and measures should be taken to remove redundant/single-use interfaces.
+This part is generic to all Cosmos networks.

 ```typescript
 import { URL } from 'url'